Underground Literary Alliance: Amazon.com and the New York Times article

-Howl Protest & the Associated Press Podcast
+Howl protest and the Associated Press podcast

 In April 2006, the ULA protested against the reading of Allen Ginsberg’s Howl at Miller Theater at Columbia University, which was hosted by elite literati and had no representation of the "underground", from which the Beat Generation had sprung.
 The AP covered the protest and reported on it by means of a podcast.

-Peter Matthiessen and the CIA Connection
+Peter Matthiessen and the CIA connection

-In January, 2007, the New York Times reported that Peter Matthiessen had been working for the CIA at the time of the founding of the Paris Review, and that for two years he used the magazine as his cover.
+In January, 2007, The New York Times reported that Peter Matthiessen had been working for the CIA at the time of the founding of The Paris Review, and that for two years he used the magazine as his cover.
 This article publicized the fact first revealed by Matthiessen himself to author Frances Stonor Saunders in her 1999 book "The Cultural Cold War."
 The ULA also reported the connection between the CIA and Matthiessen, in May, 2005, in an article by Richard Cummings, who has described himself as "a member of the Association of Former Intelligence Officers, having served on the Board of the AFIO-New England chapter."
 The ULA article also went on to allege that The Paris Review exercised covert influence over the London Review of Books.